juncuque/IQ-Option-bot-LRH/README.md

 # Simulations
 For this part it's recomended for better hardware-only, because it may be slow depending on the CPU, it needs a lot of space available to storage, and may not even work if you have 4MB of RAM or less. (tests need to be made)

-To do a simulation first you need to open the cataloguer, it will simply collect all the data from the IQ Option servers from past values on the Turbo options.
+To do a simulation first you need to open the cataloguer, it will simply collect all the data from the IQ Option servers from past values on the Binary options.
 (2 Months = 12.6GB;  1 Week = 1.49GB; 1 Day = 218MB) {They are day's worth, meaning that they always are going to be more than a day because IQ Option closes for somedays and sometimes}

 Then, you'll be able to do a simulation with the collected data, there are going to be two options: multi-simulation and single-simulation.
 For multi-simulation, you can hold an array of values for each configuration variable for it to cross-test, while the single-simulation will only simulate with the currently selected configuration.